 Interest expense consists primarily of our interest expenses related to outstanding debt instruments issued to McDaniel & Associates, PC, Flagship Consulting, Inc., and Dr. Werner.
 The debt instrument issued to Flagship Consulting, Inc. was subject to automatic conversion of the unpaid principal and accrued interest into shares of our common stock upon the closing of our December 2020 initial public offering.
 The Flagship Consulting, Inc. debt instrument plus accrued interest was converted into 44,143 shares of our common stock on December 28, 2020 upon consummation of the December 2020 initial public offering.
-The debt instrument issued to McDaniel & Associates, PC matured on January 1, 2021 or upon the occurrence of certain conditions including the consummation of an initial public offering.
-The principal and accrued interest on this debt instrument was settled in full in cash on January 1, 2021.
-The principal balance on the note to Dr. Werner was \$248,911at December 31, 2020 and at the date of filing of this Report.
+The debt instrument plus accrued interest was converted & Associates, PC matured on January 1, 2021 or upon the occurrence of certain conditions including the consummation of an initial public offering.
+The principal and accrued interest on this debt instrument were settled in full in cash on January 1, 2021.
+The principal balance and accrued interest on the note to Dr. Werner were settled in full in cash on January 3, 2022.